If You're Denied Social Security Disability Benefits, Don’t Give Up!

 The government does not know about ALL your medical problems.
 Some people will file disability and only share their worst medical impairment.
 The government is supposed to consider ALL your limitations in combination.
 For example, let's say that a person has carpal tunnel who worked around the issue by doing a simple stand up job that required little use of his hands.
 Then he has a back injury that prevents him from standing for more than two hours a day.
 He cannot do light duty because of his back and cannot do desk work because of his hands.
 Claiming both medical problems allows you to more convincingly show the government how the combined effect of ALL your limitations prevents you from being able to work full time.

 The government does not have all your medical records.
 The government cannot consider what it does not know.
-Many times decisions are made because the government either did not, or could not, get all your medical records.
+Many times decisions are made because the government either did not or could not, get all your medical records.

 The government thought your medical condition would improve shortly.
 To be found disabled, you must have a medical condition that prevents you from being able to work full time AND that it is expected to last for at least 12 months or result in death.
-I believe that many times a government employee, who is under paid, overworked, and ready for lunch, will issue a blind denial if the disability began less than 12 months in the past.
-I have seen people with catastrophic injuries - the kind that leave them in a wheelchair for life get denied under this rationale.
+I believe that many times a government employee, who is underpaid, overworked, and ready for lunch, will issue a blind denial if the disability began less than 12 months in the past.
+I have seen people with catastrophic injuries - the kind that leaves them in a wheelchair for life get denied under this rationale.

 The government’s information is not accurate or is incomplete.
 Set time aside to fill out the appeal forms correctly.
 Inaccurate or incomplete information is a common reason for many denials.

 The government thinks your medical condition has improved.
 Many times people are dealing with a serious medical problem but they fail to get adequate treatment.
 If the government sees that you are not getting treatment frequently or that you are not taking your medications, it will assume that your medical complications have resolved.
 The best thing to do is to keep up with all your medical appointments and seek the most treatment for your condition as possible.
-Over time, this approach will not only prove to the Social Security Administration your medical status, it will also give you your best chance at actually recovering from your medical condition.
+Over time, this approach will not only prove to the Social Security Administration your medical status, but it will also give you your best chance at actually recovering from your medical condition.

 How the Packard Law Firm can help